hpe-dev-incubator/hpe-dev-portal/content/blog/kubernetes-clusters-as-code-part1.md

 ### Setting up API Client access

 You need an API client to authenticate against HPE GreenLake.

+> Note: You should have IAM Owner Role assigned to you, to proceed with API Client creation.

 Follow the below steps for API Client creation.

 1. From the HPE GreenLake platform, launch the **HPE GreenLake Central console** for the appropriate tenant, and from the **Dashboard** select **User Management** option on the tenant page.